quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 6 of QUIC-TRANSPORT}}.
 It has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.

-QUIC endpoints each have their own list of of QUIC versions they support.
+QUIC endpoints each have their own list of QUIC versions they support.
 The client uses the most likely version in their first initial.
-If the server does support that version, it replies with a version_negotiation packet, containing supported versions.
+If the server does not support that version, it replies with a version_negotiation packet, containing supported versions.
 From this, the client selects a version.
 The `version_information` event aggregates all this information in a single event type.
 It also allows logging of supported versions at an endpoint without actual version negotiation needing to happen.